-The list of noteworthy nonYankee players who have died on November 9 includes one lefthanded pitcher, a lefty-hitting outfielder, a third baseman, and, new to the group, two righthanders.
+Entering 2020, the list of noteworthy nonYankee players who have died on November 9 included one lefthanded pitcher, a lefty-hitting outfielder, a third baseman, two righthanders, and an infielder; but that year has brought in a righthanded pitcher and an infielder, whose careers will be highlighted at the end.
 Bob Weiland (1988) won 62, lost 94, and saved seven games from 1928 through 1940 pitching mostly for the White Sox and the Cardinals (four years each), and the Red Sox (three years).
 Lefty swinging outfielder Danny Green (1914) hit 29 home runs and knocked in 423 runs playing with the 1898-1901 Orphans and with the 1902-1905 White Sox; and third baseman Fred Haney (1977) cleared 8 fences and drove in 228 runs playing mostly with the Tigers (four years) and the Red Sox (2 years) between 1922 and 1929.
 The baseball world was stunned when righthander Tommy Hanson passed away due to catastrophic organ failure at the age of 29 on this day in 2015.
 Hanson pitched for Atlanta from 2009 through 2012, and for Anaheim in 2013, to an overall record of 49-35 with no saves.
 And even newer to the list is Ken Howell (2018), who posted a 38-48 with 31 saves with the Dodgers from 1984 through 1988, and in 1989-1990 with the Phillies.
 Of 245 games, Ken started 54 of them.
+Infielder Bob Johnson (2019), who played from 1960 through 1970, with Baltimore from 1963-1967, with Oakland in 1960 and from 1969-1970, with Washington from 1961-1962, and in four other cities as well.
+Overall, Bob clubbed 44 home runs with 230 rbi’s.
+Righthander Dan Pfister (2020) pitched only for Oakland from 1961 through 1964.
+He went 6-19 with one save in 65 games, 29 of them starts.
+And third baseman/shortstop Foster Castleman (2020) played for the Giants in New York from 1954-1957, and with the 1958 Orioles.
+He hit 20 home runs and drove in 65 runs.

 Players Who Have Died This Day